pinellolab/CRISPResso2/README.md

 -o or --output_folder: Output folder to use for the analysis (default: current folder)

 --write_detailed_allele_table: If set, a detailed allele table will be written including alignment scores for each read sequence. (default: False)

+--fastq_output: If set, a fastq file with annotations for each read will be produced. (default: False)

 --keep_intermediate: Keep all the intermediate files (default: False)